PostHog/posthog.com/contents/blog/brand.md

 One of the most important things we did was to create an Ideal Customer Profile.
 When we launched, we weren't sure quite how focused we'd need to be on engineers "vs" product managers.

 We realized, after launching, that we could go all in on engineers (and technical founders) - they make up around 80% of our users.
-Our brand (and product) has become more oriented for these users as a result.
+Our brand (and product) has become more oriented towards these users as a result.

 Here are some specific ways we got more specific for this audience after we clarified it: